The Pawnshop No. 8: Plot

-Years later, as the Qing Dynasty draws to an end, a salesman's son named Han Nuo happily marries the love of his life, with whom he soon has a son named Han Lei.
+Years later, as the Qing dynasty draws to an end, a salesman's son named Han Nuo happily marries the love of his life, with whom he soon has a son named Han Lei.
 Unknowingly, he is chosen to become the next owner of the pawnshop.
 Dark Shadow takes possession of Han Lei's body and begins to threaten Han Nuo by harming his family members one by one.
 And he will continue to do so if Han Nuo does not agree to devote his eternal life to the pawnshop.
 Although Han Nuo is hesitant at first, he is finally persuaded when his beloved wife steps into a blazing fire, badly burning her entire body.
 To save his family, he agrees to manage the pawnshop and also pawns his ability to love for all of eternity in exchange for his wife's one lifetime of happiness.

 Thus begins Han Nuo's life as the devil's minion, along with his assistant Chen Jing (known as A-Jing).
 As a servant of darkness, he is obliged to direct lost souls to Pawnshop No. 8, enticing them again and again, bringing them closer and closer to darkness until they one day willingly part with their soul.
 As a human being, he is disgusted with some individuals' willingness to exchange priceless items like romantic love, family love, and friendship for success and monetary benefits.
 He is even more revolted at his responsibility to lure the purest of souls (for they are the most valuable) to Pawnshop No. 8.
 In appearance, Han Nuo is cold and heartless, but in reality, he is a compassionate human being tormented by loneliness and inexplicable desires.
 Will he be able to set himself free?
 How much is he willing to sacrifice?

 Did God not hear your plea?
 What else do you want?
 To satisfy your desires, what price are you willing to pay?
 The Pawnshop No. 8 will accept anything, including your soul...

+Production

+The Pawnshop No. 8 is an adaptation of a novel by Hong-Kong writer Zita Law.
+Principal photography began on May 13, 2003, without its star, Alex To; his arrival in Taiwan from his home in Hong Kong was delayed due to quarantine measures of the then-ongoing SARS outbreak.

+Reception

+Wu Qizong, writing for the Min Sheng Bao, remarked that Alex To's and Chen Chia-yu's roles were challenging, as the same actors had to play the same character from age twenty to their seventies.